shuklaham/polidata/README.md

 # Polidata
-Application created using MATLAB for analyse election results
+Application created using MATLAB for analyzing election results